RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ![](images/ug/tools/schema_compare_settings.png)

 **Note:** You must select only those schemas/directories/containers that contain tables:
-- Schemes - if the database supports the schemas.
+- Schemas – if the database supports schemas.
-- Databases - if the database supports catalogs and does not support the schemes.
+- Databases – if the database supports catalogs and does not support schemas.
-- Datasources - if there is no support schemas or catalog support (you can find an example below in "Compare schemaless databases").
+- Datasources - if there is no support for schemas or catalogs (for an example, see [Compare schemaless databases]()).

 ![](images/ug/tools/schema_compare_container_error.png)

 If everything is correct, click **Next**.
-You'll see the compare process settings.
+You'll see the comparison settings.

 ### Step 3.
 Specify compare settings

 1. If you want to export the comparison result in a file, select **Export result to the file** option, then specify the folder and file name.
-You can use variables there in the file name.
-Click on the field with a file name to see a hint about available variables.
+You can use variables in the file name.
+Click on the field with a file name to see a list of available variables.

 2. Choose the report format in the **Report Engine** field.